pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 how event sourcing in Python can work, and also provides an introduction to how the library classes work.

-And all the infrastructure is declared explicitly to show the components that are involved.
+All the infrastructure is declared explicitly to show the components that are involved.

 Later examples in this guide make more use of library classes, which